GoKidGames/HaxeFlixel-Emitters-Demo/README.md

 Demo using static emitters.

-Emitters are public static vars defined in class Emitters.hx which also contains staic functions to emit on objects, particles or points.
+Emitters are public static vars defined in class Emitters.hx which also contains static functions to emit on objects, particles or points.

 Example usage: